FideliusFalcon/ProbeDemon/README.md

 $pip install sqlite3 tftpy argparse scapy

 ## Arguments
+Argument | Description
-**--sniff, -s** - This will start the sniffing and for now logging.
-**--iface, i** - Use this to parse the name of the NIC.
-**--server** - If you want to put the database in a TFTP server, you should define this with server IP/domain.
-**--port** - If your TFTP server use a different port than 69, please define in this option.
+**--sniff, -s** | This will start the sniffing and for now logging **--iface, i** | Use this to parse the name of the NIC **--server** - If you want to put the database in a TFTP server, you should define this with server IP/domain **--port** - If your TFTP server use a different port than 69, please define in this option